Zettelkasten-Method/zettelkasten.de/content/posts/2014/07/identity-schedule-serious-writing.md

 How do I ensure I spend time writing?
 By making appointments with myself.

 Training to write means sitting down at a set time and -- write!
-You don't need a muse <!--ct: ?-->, any inspiration, or to "unleash your inner writer" when you do non-fiction writing.
+You don't need a muse, any inspiration, or to "unleash your inner writer" when you do non-fiction writing.
 Instead, you have to stick to a schedule and deliver.
 To make a habit of writing is important, and the crucial part is to stick to a schedule.
 For a while, I had a daily appointment with myself every morning at 8 o'clock to write for at least an hour straight.
 At the moment, though, I reduced the appointments to twice a week to accommodate my temporarily tight schedule and do more software development.

 The bottom line is this: **you don't have to _find_ time to write**.
 If you wait for the right time to come, it'll most likely never come.
 While you wait, life just happens and fills every second of every day of you have.
 This unnecessarily creates anxiety, the fear of not getting where you'd like to be, because on one hand your wishes are inspiring and motivating but on the other hand your actions don't follow.
 It's the fear of being a failure, of not doing what you ultimately want to do, and this creates a feeling of helplessness.
 So you first have to stop waiting for a miracle to make the life how you want it to.
 Do it yourself.